abhisharmab/abhisharmab.github.io/marginalia/_posts/2019-06-23-secrets-of-sand-hill-road.md

 There are way too many useful nuggets to summarize but, personally, if I had a gun to my head and I had to pick one meta takeaway - I would say the book helps you develop an appreciation and a working intuition for playing the **incentive alignment** game.
 Working intuition, once you have it, works like common sense.
 Kicks in when you need it.
 As you layout your startup one tile at a time (ideation, prototyping, fundraising, hiring, selling, marketing, partnering, scaling etc.) always ask yourself if the incentives are lining up and are you doing the right thing.
 You can never build a successful enterprise single-handedly no matter how smart you are or how much money you might have.
 So it's really important to understand this.

-##### What is the incentive alignment anyways?
+##### What is incentive alignment anyways?
 I am sure you can Google some sort of formal definition.
-To me it is a balancing act to make sure all the working pieces and people believe in, line up, and point in the same direction.
-Meaning people are actually correctly incentivized to head towards a common goal.
+To me, it is the act of making sure all the people believe in, line up, and point in the same direction.
+Meaning people are actually correctly incentivized to head towards a singular common goal.
+It's okay for goals to change or evolve over time but everyone must align.

 ##### Why is it so important?
-It helps:
+Becuase it helps:
 1.setup the right rewards structures for everyone,
 2.inculcates a sense of urgency for progress and motivation,
 3.reduces tolerance towards complacency,
 4.establishes checks & balances in decision making,
 5.always helps the keep the long-term view in mind (very underrated).

-Finally, in no particular order, below are some important notes from my book margins:
+Finally, in no particular order, below are some important notes from my book margins.